I recently had coffee with the long snapper for the Carolina Panthers, J.J. Jansen.

 Silhouettes of a man and woman appeared on the screen; their hands touched; Jars of Clay sang “I want to fall in love with you” in the background; and the words “Christian Mingle” faded across the screen along with that Christian fish logo, the one you see on the trunks of cars, just in case you had any doubts about the vehicle’s eternal destination.

 “Find God’s Match For You,” Christian Mingle’s tagline, concluded the commercial, and I think I coughed up my spaghetti.

 The thing is, I like Christian Mingle.
-I recently interviewed Christian Mingle community manager Ashley Reccord, and she was as nice as Mrs. Claus.
+I recently interviewed Christian Mingle community manager Ashley Reccord, and she was nice and pleasant.
 I like how Christian Mingle connects believers with believers (which would make a great tagline, by the way), but I don’t like how they come across or how they make Christians look, just like athletes who attribute God’s will with victories.